breatheco-de/knowledge-base/content/getting-started-with-4geeks.md

 ### 2. Exploring the Learning Library:

 Once you have created your account, you'll gain access to the Learning Library.
 This section is like a collection of knowledge waiting to be explored!
 It's your go-to place for a wide range of learning resources that cover various topics and technologies.
-Whether you're looking for tutorials, articles, excercises, or even coding challenges, we've got you covered.
+Whether you're looking for tutorials, articles, exercises, or even coding challenges, we've got you covered.
 You can dive into the materials at your own pace, pick up new skills, and expand your understanding of programming concepts.
 So, grab a cup of coffee, settle into your favorite learning spot, and let your curiosity guide you.

 ![explore4geeks](../images/explore4geeks.png)